 Small Low Maintenance Dogs

 We start off the list with small or toy low-maintenance dog breeds.
 Because these dogs tend to be lap dogs, they’re more suited to a slower, easy going life.
-In addition, many of the small dogs are hypoallergenic dogs, meaning they shed less.
+In addition, many of these small dogs shed a lot less than others.

 Highlights: Comical, Fun-loving, Playful